guidanoli/ctest/README.md

 	* FALSE (0) = error message
 	* TRUE (any other value) = success message

 The difference between the two macro is that when a false statement is asserted with `lwct_fatal_assert`, the program halts.
-This may be desirable when, for example, a data structure could not be allocated and dereferencing a `NULL` pointer would crash the program.
-This also allows for the log to be printed beforehand.
+This may be desirable when, for example, a data structure could not be allocated and dereferencing a `NULL` pointer would signal `SEGSENV`, or `Segmentation fault (core dumped)`.
+This also ensure that log will be printed before halting.

 ### Tests